-13 Property Eligibility Review
+11 Property Eligibility Review

-Only single-family residential units located in Puerto Rico will be eligible for the Program.
-For the purposes of this Program, single-family homes may include a dwelling within a one- to two-unit structure.
-Single family units may include, but are not limited to:
+Only single-family concrete made residential structures located in Puerto Rico will be eligible for the Program.
+Properties with wood, acrylic, or metal structures within the living area of the structure as stated in the appraisal will not be eligible for the Program.
+For this Program's purpose, single-family homes may include a dwelling within a one-to-two-unit structure.
+Single-family units may include, but are not limited to:

 - Duplexes;

 - Manufactured Housing Units (MHU);

 - Detached, stand-alone, concrete residential structures;

 - Attached single family;

-- Condominium Unit and:
+- Condominium Unit and;

-- Cooperative Unit;
+- Cooperative Unit.